WinVector/Examples/replyr/example.md

 [`replyr`](https://github.com/WinVector/replyr) is an [`R`](https://cran.r-project.org) package that contains extensions, adaptions, and work-arounds to make remote `R` `dplyr` data sources (including big data systems such as `Spark`) behave more like local data.
-This allows the analyst to develop and debug procedures that simultaneously work on a variety of data services (in-memory `data.frame`, `SQLite`, `PostgreSQL`, and `Spark2` being the primary supported platforms).
+This allows the analyst to develop and debug procedures that simultaneously work on a variety of data services (in-memory `data.frame`, `SQLite`, `PostgreSQL`, and `Spark2` currently being the primary supported platforms).

 ![](replyrs.png)

 Example
 -------

+Suppose we had a large data set hosted on a `Spark` cluster that we wished to work with (for this article we will simulate such using data loaded into `Spark` from the `nycflights13` package).

-We will just load some data and work a trivial example: taking a quick peek at your data.
+We will work a trivial example: taking a quick peek at your data.
 The analyst should always be able to and willing to look at the data.

 It is easy to look at the top of the data, or any specific set of rows of the data.